 5, 6.
-Dramatic Literature.-History of the English Drama from the period of the liturgical plays to the present time; the reading of representative plays.
-Elective for Juniors.
+Dramatic Literature.-A study of the drama as a form of literature, with the reading of representative plays, ancient and modern.

 Note:-English 5, 6 is a year course, but a student may receive credit for either semester independent of the other.
-To enroll in English 6, however, he must have English 5 or 5a.